palomachain/paloma/docs/Gravity-Bridge-Tax.md

 # Gravity Bridge Tax

 All outbound transactions from the bridge to the target EVM and other chains pay a tax on the gravity bridge.
-When sending a Paloma token to EVM, the net tokens minted on the target chain will be the total tokens less the token tax % amount.
+This tax is added to the cost of the transfer.
-A governance vote is needed to define the tax percentage amount, as well as a list of tokens and addresses that are exempt from the bridge tax.
+A governance vote is needed to define the tax rate, as well as a list of tokens and addresses that are exempt from the bridge tax.

 ## Tax Rate

-The tax rate must be defined as a value between 0 and 1, inclusive.
-0 means no tax is applied, and 1 would mean the transfer will not go through and just be spent on tax instead.
+The tax rate must be defined as a non-negative value, with 0 meaning no tax is applied.

-The tax is subtracted from the intended transfer amount at the moment the transfer is queued for processing.
-The final amount transferred is calculated as `<intended_amount>*(1-<tax_rate>)`.
+The tax is added to the cost of the transfer and will stay locked until the transfer is finished.
 If the transfer is successful, the taxed amount is burned on the Paloma side.
-If a transfer is canceled before being executed, the full initial amount, including tax, is refunded.
+If a transfer is canceled before being executed, the full initial amount, plus tax, is refunded.

 ## Excluded Tokens